Preaching & Sermon Archive

-devotional love notes to god and holy reality
+devotional love notes to god and this holy reality

 Some Words about the Word

 I’ve had the privilege of preaching many sermons, some of which can be read and listened to below.
-I pray these meditations emulate the God I love, who loves their creation.
+I pray the meditations of my heart emulate the God I love, who I know loves me (and all creation) in return.

 on freedom